lemac2002/JiraBot/jirabot/readme.md

 1. Click on the "Chat" icon in the upper left hand corner to show the "Bot Explorer"
 2. Click the "+" icon in "Endpoint"
-3. For the Endpoint URL enter http://<IP Docker has when running>:8080/api/messages
+3. For the Endpoint URL enter http://localhost:8080/api/messages
 4. Name the Bot
 5. Leave the remaining fields empty unless deploying the Bot in Azure or AWS
 6. Click "Save"